Register for SHSS Membership HERE.

 Benefits of membership:

-Membership in a nationally recognized honors and service society
+Membership in a state-wide recognized honors and service society

 Local activities that provide students with resources and skills of leadership and service.

 Annual recognition during your membership

 Students who maintain active membership for both semesters will be recognized annually.

 Students who maintain an active membership with the Sikh Honor & Service Society will be recognized at an induction ceremony each year and a special graduation ceremony their senior year